WeWork seeks permission to begin canceling leases in bankruptcy

 By Dietrich Knauth

-NEW YORK, Nov 8 (Reuters) - WeWork will make its first U.S. bankruptcy court appearance on Wednesday, seeking to advance a restructuring proposal that could cut $3 billion in debt and shrink the company's real estate footprint.
+NEW YORK, Nov 8 (Reuters) - WeWork is making its first U.S. bankruptcy court appearance on Wednesday, seeking to advance a restructuring proposal that could cut $3 billion in debt and shrink the company's real estate footprint.

 After an earlier effort to restructure its debts failed to stave off bankruptcy, WeWork reached a restructuring agreement with over 90% of its bondholders to convert $3 billion of debt into equity in the company.
 Softbank, which currently owns about 70% of the company, would retain an equity stake under the proposed restructuring.